-An elaborate ball gown isn’t for everyone, and with wedding trends ever changing, more brides are opting for a laid-back, uber-cool and relaxed bridal style for the big day.
+With the search term ‘quiet luxury’ skyrocketing 373% since Sofia Richie’s stunning South of France wedding, it seems that this year, the elaborate ball gown could be a thing of the past with more brides opting for a laid-back, uber-cool and relaxed bridal style for the big day.
 Here are the best relaxed wedding dresses to buy now.

 The Boho Bride